Robert D. Ziff: Early life and education

 Robert was born in 1967.
 His mother was Barbara Ingrid Beitz, an ethnic German whose parents were declared as "Righteous among the Nations" for providing refuge and risking their lives to save Jews during World War II.
 His father was the Jewish American media magnate William Ziff Jr. (d.
 2006), who had built the Ziff-Davis magazine empire founded by William Bernard Ziff Sr. that included titles such as Popular Aviation, PC Magazine, and Car and Driver.

 Ziff studied undergraduate electrical and computer engineering at Harvard University, graduating magna cum laude.
 In 1992, he graduated first in his class from Cornell Law School and was editor of the Cornell Law Review.
-After law school, Ziff clerked for Chief Judge Monroe G. McKay of the United States Court of Appeals for the Tenth Circuit in Salt Lake City, Utah and later served as vice president of strategic planning at Ziff Communications Company.
+After law school, Ziff clerked for Chief Judge Monroe G. McKay of the United States Court of Appeals for the Tenth Circuit in Salt Lake City, Utah and later was vice president of strategic planning at Ziff Communications Company.